Donate books to help fund our work. Learn more→

 [ 12 ] Dann kam immer mehr die Fernehe, und die Mischung des Blutes wird immer mehr das Gedächtnis abtöten, das über die einzelne menschliche Erscheinung hinausgeht.
 Die Einengung des Gedächtnisses ist als eine Folge der Fernehe gekommen.
 So ist der Gang der Menschheit, daß der einzelne immer mehr hinauswächst über den Stamm.
 In dem gemeinsamen Blut, das durch die Stämme ging, floß auch der gemeinsame Ausdruck für dieses Blut: die Liebe.
 Das liebt sich, was verwandtes Blut hat.
 Im Laufe der Zeit wird aber jene Liebe, die wir als Urliebe bezeichnen können, die an das Blut gebunden ist und zur Bildung einer ganzen Familie geführt hat, erlöschen.
 Die Liebe der Vergangenheit ist eine ganz andere als die, welche uns als die Liebe der Zukunft entgegenleuchtet.
 In den nachatlantischen Zeiten finden wir noch die Liebe durch das Blut vorherrschend: das liebt sich, in dessen Adern gemeinsames Blut ist.
 Aber das wird immer mehr verschwinden; die Menschen gehen immer mehr aus den engen Blutsverwandtschaften heraus und werden individuell.

-[ 12 ] Then came more and more long-distance marriage, and the mixing of blood will increasingly kill the memory that goes beyond the individual human appearance.
-The narrowing of memory has come as a result of long-distance marriage.
-It is the way of humanity that the individual increasingly outgrows the tribe.
-In the common blood that flowed through the tribes, the common expression for this blood also flowed: love.
-What is related by blood loves each other.
-In the course of time, however, that love, which we can call primeval love, which is bound to blood and has led to the formation of an entire family, will fade away.
-The love of the past is quite different from the love that shines for us as the love of the future.
-In the post-Atlantic era, we still find love through blood prevailing: those in whose veins common blood flows love each other.
-But this will increasingly disappear; people are increasingly moving out of close blood relationships and becoming individual.
+[ 12 ] Then long-distance marriage became increasingly common, and the mixing of blood will increasingly erase the memory that transcends the individual human form.
+The narrowing of memory has come about as a consequence of long-distance marriage.
+Such is the course of humanity that the individual increasingly outgrows the tribe.
+In the common blood that flowed through the tribes, the common expression of that blood also flowed: love.
+Those who share related blood love one another.
+Over time, however, that love—which we might call primal love, bound to the blood and leading to the formation of an entire family—will fade away.
+The love of the past is quite different from the love that shines before us as the love of the future.
+In the post-Atlantean epochs, we still find love through blood to be predominant: those who share common blood in their veins love one another.
+But this will increasingly disappear; people are moving further and further away from narrow blood kinships and becoming individuals.

 [ 13 ] Diese Urliebe, die entstanden ist mit dem Heruntersteigen der Seelen in die physischen Leiber, steht also abnehmend in dem Zeitenlauf vor uns; die floß in den Menschen in dem Moment ein, der in der Bibel mit den Worten geschildert wird: «Und Gott blies dem Menschen den Odem ein, und er ward eine lebendige Seele.» Damals aber entstand noch etwas anderes.
 Der Mensch war eine lebende Seele und damit ein Lungenatmer geworden.
 Die Luft, die er so einatmete, bewirkte sein rotes Blut, und in dem roten Blut drückt sich die Ich-Natur aus.
 Solange das Blut ein gemeinschaftliches ist, so lange ist das Ich ein gemeinsames, wie wir es im Judentum sehen, wo ein ganzes Volk von einer Gruppenseele beherrscht ist.
 Aber immer mehr reifen die Menschen dazu heran, unabhängig zu werden von dem Verwandtenblut.
 Als der Odem in den Menschen eingezogen ist, war dies die erste Anlage zur Blutbildung.
 Aber erst durch lange Zeiträume ist die Menschheit reif geworden, dieses Blut so zu durchwirken, daß anstelle der Urliebe die allgemeine Menschenliebe treten kann.
 Denken Sie sich den Fortgang der Menschheit, wie ich ihn eben geschildert habe: Die Urliebe würde allmählich sterben, die Verwandtenliebe — von Mutter zu Kind und so weiter — müßte abnehmen; das Blut wirkt nicht so weit, daß ein Band der Liebe die ganze Menschheit umfassen könnte, und die Gewalt des Ich, die Gewalt der Selbstsucht wird immer größer werden.
 Da mußte ein Ereignis eintreten, das an die Stelle der Urliebe eine andere Liebe, eine geistige Liebe ins Dasein gerufen hat: dieses Ereignis ist das Christentum.
 Mit dem Erscheinen des Christentums ist das hintangehalten worden, was sonst eingetreten wäre: das Auseinanderfallen der ganzen Menschheit zu einzelnen Menschenatomen.
 Die Menschen müssen immer selbständiger werden, das liegt in der Entwickelung ihres Blutes; aber nun muß auf geistige Art wieder zusammengeführt werden, was auf natürliche Art auseinandergetrieben worden ist, durch die neue Kraft, die jetzt ohne Blutsliebe wirken kann: dies ist das Christentum.
 Das Mysterium von Golgatha bekommt damit eine fundamentale Bedeutung für die ganze Menschheitsentwickelung.
 Wenn wir das verstehen, verstehen wir die Bedeutung des Wortes: das Blut Christi.
 Nicht ist es etwas, was man nur äußerlich erfahren und erforschen kann, sondern etwas, was selbst als mystische Tatsache betrachtet werden muß.
 Mit vollem Bewußtsein ist daher mein Buch genannt — nicht die «Mystik des Christentums», sondern: «Das Christentum als mystische Tatsache.»

-[ 13 ] This primeval love, which arose when the souls descended into the physical bodies, is thus diminishing in the course of time; it flowed into man at the moment described in the Bible with the words: “And God breathed into the man the breath of life, and he became a living soul.”
-But at that time something else came into being.
-Man had become a living soul and with that a lung-breather.
-The air that he inhaled in this way caused his blood to become red, and the red blood expresses the nature of the self.
-As long as the blood is a common blood, the self is a common self, as we see in Judaism, where an entire people is ruled by a group soul.
-But more and more, people are maturing to become independent of their relatives' blood.
-When the breath entered into man, this was the first predisposition to blood formation.
-But only through long periods of time has humanity matured to such an extent that this blood is so interwoven that universal human love can take the place of primal love.
-Imagine the development of humanity as I have just described it: Primordial love would gradually die, and love for relatives - from mother to child and so on - would have to decrease; blood does not work to such an extent that a bond of love could embrace all of humanity, and the power of the ego, the power of selfishness, will only increase.
-An event had to occur that would replace the original love with a different love, a spiritual love: this event is Christianity.
-With the appearance of Christianity, what would otherwise have happened was averted: the disintegration of all mankind into individual human atoms.
-Human beings must become ever more independent, that is in the evolution of their blood; but now what has been driven apart in a natural way must be brought together again in a spiritual way, through the new power that can now work without blood-love: this is Christianity.
-The Mystery of Golgotha thus acquires a fundamental significance for the whole evolution of humanity.
-When we understand this, we understand the meaning of the words: the blood of Christ.
-It is not something that can be experienced and investigated only on the outer level, but something that must be regarded as a mystical fact in itself.
-It is with full consciousness that I have entitled my book, not “The Mysticism of Christianity”, but “Christianity as Mystical Fact”.
+[ 13 ] This primal love, which arose when souls descended into physical bodies, is thus gradually diminishing before us as time goes on; it flowed into human beings at the moment described in the Bible with the words: “And God breathed into the man the breath of life, and he became a living soul.”
+But something else also came into being at that time.
+Man had become a living soul and thus a lung-breather.
+The air he thus inhaled produced his red blood, and the ego-nature is expressed in the red blood.
+As long as the blood is communal, the ego is communal, as we see in Judaism, where an entire people is governed by a group soul.
+But human beings are increasingly maturing to the point of becoming independent of kinship blood.
+When the breath entered into human beings, this was the first predisposition toward blood formation.
+But only over long periods of time has humanity matured to the point of permeating this blood in such a way that universal love for humanity can take the place of primal love.
+Imagine the progress of humanity as I have just described it: Primordial love would gradually die out, kinship love—from mother to child and so on—would have to diminish; blood does not extend far enough for a bond of love to encompass all of humanity, and the power of the ego, the power of selfishness, will grow ever greater.
+An event had to occur that would call into being, in place of primal love, a different kind of love, a spiritual love: this event is Christianity.
+With the advent of Christianity, what would otherwise have occurred was held back: the disintegration of all humanity into individual human atoms.
+Human beings must become ever more independent; this is inherent in the development of their blood; but now what has been driven apart by natural forces must be reunited in a spiritual way, through the new power that can now act without blood love: this is Christianity.
+The Mystery of Golgotha thus takes on a fundamental significance for the entire development of humanity.
+When we understand this, we understand the meaning of the phrase: the blood of Christ.
+It is not something that can be experienced and explored merely externally, but something that must itself be regarded as a mystical fact.
+It is therefore with full awareness that my book is titled—not “The Mysticism of Christianity,” but: “Christianity as a Mystical Fact.”

 [ 14 ] Um zu begreifen, was der Christus Jesus selbst auf der Erde war, um zu verstehen, daß das Christentum solch eine fundamentale Bedeutung hat, müssen wir auf die Vorbereitungen zum Christentum eingehen.
 Die waren in allen alten Zeiten schon vorhanden.
 Sie können wirklich erkennen, wie der alte Christ dies anschaute, wenn Sie eine Stelle bei Augustinus nehmen: Was man heute christliche Religion nennt, ist die wahre Religion immer gewesen, nur daß, was früher die wahre Religion war, heute die christliche Religion genannt wird. — Augustinus wußte in seiner Zeit noch, daß das Christentum eine Voraussetzung hat: das, was in den alten Mysterien getrieben worden ist.
 Und gerade dies soll durch die theosophische Bewegung den Menschen enthüllt werden.
 Ich möchte das durch ein paar Worte charakterisieren.

-[ 14 ] To grasp what the Christ Jesus himself was on earth, to understand that Christianity has such fundamental significance, we must look at the preparations for Christianity.
-These were already in place in all ancient times.
-You can really see how the ancient Christian viewed this by taking a passage from Augustine: What is today called the Christian religion has always been the true religion, only that what used to be the true religion is now called the Christian religion. — Augustine still knew in his time that Christianity had a prerequisite: what was practiced in the ancient mysteries.
-And it is precisely this that is to be revealed to people through the theosophical movement.
-I would like to characterize this with a few words.
+[ 14 ] To grasp what Christ Jesus himself was on earth, to understand that Christianity has such fundamental significance, we must examine the events leading up to Christianity.
+These were already present in all ancient times.
+You can truly grasp how the early Christian viewed this if you consider a passage from Augustine: What is called the Christian religion today has always been the true religion; it is only that what was once the true religion is now called the Christian religion. — In his time, Augustine still knew that Christianity has a prerequisite: what was practiced in the ancient mysteries.
+And it is precisely this that the theosophical movement is meant to reveal to humanity.
+I would like to characterize this in a few words.

 [ 15 ] Da gab es Schulen, die zu gleicher Zeit Kirchen und auch Kunststätten waren; an der Spitze dieser Schulen standen die Leiter der Menschheit, die am meisten in der Entwickelung Vorangeschrittenen.
 Jene Menschen, die man für geistig geeignet hielt, selber eine Anschauung gewinnen zu können von dem, was um uns herum ist als geistige Welt, wurden dort aufgenommen.
 Sie wurden sorgfältig vorbereitet, indem sie zuerst die Tatsachen der geistigen Welt theoretisch kennenlernen mußten, ungefähr so, wie wir heute in der Geisteswissenschaft lernen.
 Dann kamen immer höhere Stufen.
 Das Lernen änderte sich in Leben um, das Exoterische in das Esoterische.
 In allem wurden sie lebendig unterrichtet.
 Es war strenge Vorschrift, wie der Schüler sein Leben einzurichten hatte, damit er langsam aufsteigen konnte zu dem Anschauen der geistigen Welt.
 Es hatte der Schüler zuerst die Tatsachen und Gesetze der geistigen Welt gelernt, und hatte sich dann durch Übungen, die ihm vorgeschrieben waren, die Organe geschaffen, um hineinschauen zu können in diese geistige Welt.

-[ 15 ] There were schools that were both churches and places of art at the same time; at the head of these schools were the leaders of humanity, those who were most advanced in development.
-Those people who were considered spiritually suited to gain a personal insight into the spiritual world around us were accepted there.
-They were carefully prepared by first having to learn the facts of the spiritual world in theory, much as we learn in spiritual science today.
-Then came ever higher levels.
-The learning changed into life, the exoteric into the esoteric.
-They were taught everything in a lively way.
-There were strict rules as to how the student had to organize his life so that he could slowly ascend to the contemplation of the spiritual world.
-First the student had learned the facts and laws of the spiritual world, and then, through prescribed exercises, he had created the organs for him to be able to look into this spiritual world.
+[ 15 ] There were schools that served simultaneously as churches and centers of the arts; at the head of these schools stood the leaders of humanity, those who were most advanced in their development.
+Those people who were considered spiritually suited to gain a perception of what surrounds us as the spiritual world were admitted there.
+They were carefully prepared by first having to learn the facts of the spiritual world theoretically, much as we study Spiritual Science today.
+Then came ever higher stages.
+Learning was transformed into life, the exoteric into the esoteric.
+In everything, they were taught in a living way.
+There were strict rules regarding how the student was to organize his life so that he could gradually ascend to the vision of the spiritual world.
+The student had first learned the facts and laws of the spiritual world, and had then, through prescribed exercises, developed the faculties necessary to look into this spiritual world.

 [ 16 ] Und nun will ich Ihnen den Schlußakt davon erzählen.
 Sie müssen sich erinnern, daß der Schlaf des Menschen darin besteht, daß der Astralleib aus dem Äther- und physischen Leibe heraus ist, und daß der Tod darin besteht, daß der physische Leib allein bleibt und der Ätherund Astralleib vereinigt sind.
 Nun war es so, daß der Führer der Mysterien, der Hierophant, durch die entsprechenden Methoden, die man anwenden konnte, den Menschen so behandelte, daß der physische Leib durch dreieinhalb Tage hindurch wie tot dalag, und der Ätherleib mit den übrigen Gliedern des Menschen außerhalb war.
 Das war weder ein Schlaf noch ein Tod, sondern ein drittes.
 Es war alles so vorbereitet, daß der Mensch während dieser dreieinhalb Tage die Wanderung durch die höheren Welten machen konnte; er lernte jetzt durch die Anleitung des Hierophanteninitiators die Dinge kennen, die wir auch in den vorhergehenden Vorträgen beschrieben haben.
 Das alles lernte er durch eigene Anschauung kennen.
 Ein zweimal geborener Mensch war er nach dreieinhalb Tagen.
 Wenn er jetzt wieder zurückkehrte, erinnerte er sich an alles, was er in den jenseitigen Welten erlebt hatte; er war jetzt ein lebendiger Zeuge dessen, daß es solche Welten gibt.
 Seine Worte waren jetzt anders, als sie früher erklungen waren. «Selig» war er geworden, und anwendbar war auf ihn das Wort: «Selig sind, die da schauen.»

-[ 16 ] And now I will tell you the final act of it.
-You must remember that man's sleep consists of the astral body leaving the etheric and physical bodies, and that death consists of the physical body remaining alone and the etheric and astral bodies being united.
-Now it was the case that the leader of the mysteries, the hierophant, used the appropriate methods to treat the person in such a way that the physical body lay there as if dead for three and a half days, and the etheric body was outside with the person's other limbs.
-This was neither sleep nor death, but a third.
-Everything was so arranged that during these three and a half days the human being could make the journey through the higher worlds; under the guidance of the hierophant-initiator he now became acquainted with the things we have also described in the preceding lectures.
-He learned all this through his own direct observation.
-After three and a half days he was a twice-born man.
-When he returned, he remembered everything he had experienced in the worlds beyond; he was now a living witness to the fact that such worlds exist.
+[ 16 ] And now I will tell you about the final act of this process.
+You must remember that human sleep consists of the astral body leaving the etheric and physical bodies, and that death consists of the physical body remaining alone while the etheric and astral bodies are united.
+Now it was the case that the leader of the mysteries, the Hierophant, using the appropriate methods available, treated the person in such a way that the physical body lay as if dead for three and a half days, while the etheric body, along with the rest of the person’s members, was outside.
+This was neither sleep nor death, but a third state.
+Everything was arranged so that during these three and a half days the person could make the journey through the higher worlds; under the guidance of the Hierophant-initiator, they now came to know the things we have also described in the previous lectures.
+They came to know all this through their own direct experience.
+After three and a half days, they were a twice-born person.
+When he now returned, he remembered everything he had experienced in the worlds beyond; he was now a living witness to the fact that such worlds exist.
 His words were now different from what they had been before.
-He had become “blessed,” and the word applied to him: “Blessed are they that have seen.”
+He had become “blessed,” and the saying applied to him: “Blessed are those who see.”

 [ 17 ] Wenn er zurückkam, bekam er einen ganz neuen Namen; er legte seinen Namen ab und führte als ein Eingeweihter seinen neuen Namen weiter.
 Und eine eigentümliche Erscheinung trat ein, wenn er herunterkam und seinen physischen Leib wieder bezog, wenn er wieder in der physischen Welt leben konnte.
 Dann entrang sich allen — das war Gesetz — ein einziger Ausspruch, der in deutscher Sprache lauten würde: «Mein Gott, mein Gott, wie hast du mich verherrlicht!» Dies empfand ein solcher Mensch, der so weit gekommen war; er sagte von sich: Alles, was von der Urliebe noch da war, was dem Menschen durch das Blut eingepflanzt werden mußte, muß bei mir ersetzt werden durch eine Liebe, die keinen Unterschied kennt zwischen Mutter, Bruder, Schwester und den andern Menschen. — Er hatte geistig verlassen Eltern, Weib und Kind, Bruder und Schwester, und war ein Nachfolger des Geistes geworden.
 In ihm, sagte man, war der Christus lebendig geworden.